RG-GitUser/Social-Network-API/README.md

 # Social-Network-API

 ## Description
 In this project, I have created a "Social Network API" to run requests in the application, "Insomnia".
 Using the back-end we can create users, thoughts and add friends.
 This API also includes the ability to delete/update said users, thoughts and friends.
+As a database, MongooseDB Compass keeps track of all our data structured between "Thought" and "User" models.

 ### Installation
 From the "Social-Network-API" repository (https://https://github.com/RG-GitUser/Social-Network-API) select the "Code" dropdown.